 If your ISP doesn't support automatic configuration (e.g.

-WAN Connection Typeis set to Static IP), fill in DNS serverfields with IP addresses of reliable DNS servers, such as Google Public DNS, as shown below:
+IP Addressin your router's WAN Settingsis set to Static IP Address, or Address typeis set to Static), fill in DNS serverfields with IP addresses of reliable DNS servers, such as Google Public DNS, as shown below:

 - Confirm your changes by selecting

-Due to the wide range of different router types by TP-LINK, we can offer vendor-specific instructions for frequently used routers, or general instructions for all other routers.
-For exact instructions please consult documentation for your router model or contact TP-LINK for further assistance.
+Due to the wide range of different router types by Huawei, we offer general instructions for frequently used models.
+For exact instructions please consult documentation for your router model or contact Huawei for further assistance.